Hina (goddess): New Zealand

 When Hina heard what Māui had done she threw herself into the sea, but did not die and was instead carried across the waves to Motutapu (Sacred Isle).
 Her name was changed to Hinauri due to her darker mood.
 Eventually Hinauri would be welcomed by the people of Motutapu and was taken to the house of Chief Tinirau god of fishes, becoming his new wife.
-The existing wives were jealous and tried to assault Hinauri, but using her supernatural power Hinauri killed the other wives of Tinirau and so become the senior wife.
+The existing wives were jealous and tried to assault Hinauri, but using her supernatural power Hinauri killed the other wives of Tinirau and so became the senior wife.

 Hina was the mother of Tuhuruhuru, for whom the ritual initiation ritual was performed by the tohunga Kae.
 After this is done, Tinirau lends Kae his pet whale to take him home.
 In spite of strict instructions to the contrary, Kae forces the whale, Tutunui, into shallow water, where it becomes stranded and is killed, roasted and eaten by Kae and his people.
 When he learns of this Tinirau is furious and sends Hinauri with a party of women (often they are Tinirau's sisters) to capture Kae.
 The sisters perform indecent dances to make him laugh so they can see his crooked teeth.
 Then the women sing a magic song which puts Kae into a deep sleep, and carry him back to Motutapu.
 When Kae wakes from his sleep he is in Tinirau's house.
 Tinirau taunts him for his treachery, and kills him (Grey 1970:69, Tregear 1891:110).